pvermeulen-pivotal/custom-expiration/README.md

    A field block is denoted by a semi-colon and multiple blocks are supported.

    Each field block contains four (4) parts separated by a comma.
-      Part 1: The field name in the object that will be used to compare for expiration.
+      1. The field name in the object that will be used to compare for expiration.
-      Part 2: The value that will be used to compare the object's field value to.
+      2. The value that will be used to compare the object's field value to.
 Currently only an equal condition is supported.
-The                                value is converted into the object field name's data type and compared.
-      Part 3: The time-to-live or idle-time in seconds.
+      3. The time-to-live or idle-time in seconds.
-      Part 4: The action to be performed.
+      4. The action to be performed.
 Valid actions are DESTROY.
 INVALIDATE, LOCAL-DESTROY and LOCAL-INVALIDATE